Burt Bacharach

-Over 1,000 artists have recorded Bacharach's songs.
-A significant figure in orchestral pop and easy listening, he influenced genres such as sunshine pop/soft rock, chamber pop, and Shibuya-kei.
-Writer William Farina described him as "linked with just about every other prominent musical artist of his era"; later his songs were repurposed for major feature film soundtracks, by which time "tributes, compilations, and revivals" had proliferated.
-He received six Grammy Awards, three Academy Awards, and one Emmy Award.
-In 2015, Rolling Stone ranked Bacharach and David at number 32 for their list of the "100 Greatest Songwriters of All Time".
-In 2012, the duo received the Library of Congress Gershwin Prize for Popular Song, the first time the honor has been given to a songwriting team.

 Early life and education

 Bacharach was born in Kansas City, Missouri, and grew up in Forest Hills, Queens, New York City, graduating from Forest Hills High School in 1946.
 He was the son of Irma M. (née Freeman) and Mark Bertram "Bert" Bacharach, a well-known syndicated newspaper columnist.
 His mother was an amateur painter and songwriter and encouraged Bacharach to practice piano, drums and cello during his childhood.
-His family was Jewish, but he said that they did not practice or give much attention to their religion.
+His family was Jewish, but he said that they did not practice or give much attention to Judaism.
 "But the kids I knew were Catholic," he added.
 "I was Jewish, but I didn't want anybody to know about it."

 Bacharach showed a keen interest in jazz as a teenager, disliking his classical piano lessons, and often used a fake ID to gain admission into 52nd Street nightclubs.
 He got to hear bebop musicians such as Dizzy Gillespie and Charlie Parker, whose style influenced his songwriting.

 Bacharach studied music (Associate of Music, 1948) at McGill University in Montreal, under Helmut Blume, at the Mannes School of Music in New York City, and at the Music Academy of the West in Montecito, California.
 During this period he studied a range of music, including jazz, whose sophisticated harmony is a distinctive feature of many of his compositions.
 His composition teachers included Darius Milhaud, Henry Cowell, and Bohuslav Martinů.
 Bacharach cited Milhaud, under whose guidance he wrote a "Sonatina for Violin, Oboe and Piano", as his greatest influence.